 All candidates seeking licensure student teach for 15 weeks, resulting in a total of over 400 hours in the classroom.
 Full-time faculty members in the education department take part in the supervision of student teachers.
 In addition, teachers at the Early Childhood Center work with candidates in the PreK-3 licensure program, and full-time faculty from the arts and sciences supervise AYA and Multi-Age candidates in their subject area.
 Student teachers meet for weekly seminars and receive a minimum of eight formal observations during the semester.
 Beginning with their first education course, candidates spend a minimum of 100 hours in local school classrooms observing and assisting teachers, and teaching lessons based on ideas developed in methods courses.
 Student teaching takes place through agreements with local schools.

-Of the 32 program completers, 30 took the Praxis II examination(s) in their teaching area.
-In areas where ten or more OWU students took the same examination, the passing rates were as follows: Principles of Teaching and Learning Early Childhood II, 100%; Education of Young Children, 92%.
-The state rates for these tests were 94% and 99% respectively.
+Of the 24 program completers, 23 took the Praxis II examination(s) in their teaching area.
+In areas where ten or more OWU students took the same examination, the passing rates were as follows: Principles of Teaching and Learning Early Childhood II, 100%; Education of Young Children, 100%.

-Eighty-five students were formally enrolled in the teacher education program in 2012-13.
-Of those, 22% were male, 78% female.
-Four full-time and one part-time Education Department faculty members supervised student teachers along with members of the arts and science faculty.
+Seventy-four students were formally enrolled in the teacher education program in 2013-14.
+Of those, 23% were male, 77% female.
+Five full-time faculty members supervised student teachers along with members of the arts and science faculty.
 Students completed a total of fifteen weeks of full-time student teaching totaling 450 hours of in-class experience.

 * Note: You will need the free Adobe Reader software to view/print PDF files.
 Click the “Get Adobe Reader” icon to begin the download process.